 Automatic facial emotional recognition as a non-invasive method has taken a dominant position since it was originally professed in Darwin’s evolutionary thesis.
 This has been extended by Ekman’s influential body of research which has even identified at least six characteristics from posed facial actions that enable emotion recognition: morphology, symmetry, duration, speed of onset, coordination of apexes and ballistic trajectory.
 Consequently, the face is capable of generating a high number of complex dynamical expressions and emotions.
 Despite these exciting potentialities, automatic mapping of facial expressions within computer systems is context driven, subjective for each user and ultimately highly complex.
 Therefore, systems must be designed to be completely adaptable for each individual user and their own unique set of facial expressions, which is incredibly taxing for MHCI device and system designers.
 Nevertheless, Ekman and Friesen have proposed the Facial Action Coding System to codify facial movements.
 However, recent research by Afzal et al using Ekman’s codification, conclusively finds human judgement to still have significantly higher facial affective recognition rates.
 Therefore, technological affective reading is still inferior to human capabilities.

 Opinion mining and text-based sentiment analysis consists in identifying orientation or intensity of sentiments and emotion in pieces of text.
 Difficulties in sentiment analysis relate to its subtlety and dependence on the context in which the statement was written.
 For instance, the same sentence can quite possibly be positive in one context and negative in another.
-However, as Kepios has identified social networks and machine learning developments present opportunity for improvements in sentiment analysis particularly polarity classification.
+However, as Kepios has identified, social networks and machine learning developments present opportunity for improvements in sentiment analysis particularly polarity classification.
 Indeed, recent sentiment analysis on textual data from social media has proven successful in identifying extreme emotional disorders.
 Notably MHCI researchers utilising text-based sentiment analysis successfully identified a dataset which correlated with social media profiles of individuals suffering with depression.

 Auditory emotion recognition faces similar difficulties for MHCI researchers despite the emergence of speech-based artificial assistants (e.g. Google Home, Amazon and Alexa).
 Equally language and cultural context represents another difficult challenge.
 Nonetheless, sound extraction has low requirements for hardware and presents opportunity for emotion analysis.
 Therefore Davletcharova et al. have extracted features from sound such as the ratio of amplitudes, shape of signal waveform and frequency distribution to analyse for acoustic differences within different emotional situations.
 Consequently, useful sound coefficients to extract affective auditory data have been developed such as the Mel-Frequency Cepstral Coefficient (MFCC).
 Studies by Chaspari et al. with MFCC demonstrated computer accuracy of up to 75.15% in Greek, whilst Aruti et al. demonstrated a mean accuracy of 80.5% in Basque – yet crucially both experiments were not rendering emotion classification from sound automatically.